Cyber Security Awareness Training for Employees

 Change Risky Behavior

 You’re well aware of phishing risks, but users continue to fall for phishing attacks.
 Traditional approaches such as CBTs train users once or twice a year, often to ensure compliance.
-This type of old-school training can’t keep pace with today’s threats—it creates a gaping hole in your phishing defense.
+This type of old-school cyber security awareness training for employees can’t keep pace with today’s threats—it creates a gaping hole in your phishing defense.

 Experiential learning—simulated phishing emails sent to corporate inboxes—helps users understand and report real threats.
-Giving users the right education at the right time, along with an easy way to report emails, builds resiliency.
+Giving users the right cyber security awareness training at the right time, along with an easy way to report emails, builds resiliency.
 When users report suspicious messages to security operations, the team can validate threats and greatly lower risk.